michel-kraemer/gradle-download-task/README.md

 }
 ```

-Note that this feature depends on the server and whether it supports the
+Note that this example only works if the server supports the `If-Modified-Since`
-`If-Modified-Since` request header and provides a `Last-Modified`
-timestamp in its response.
+request header and provides a `Last-Modified` timestamp in its response.
+If the
+server supports entity tags (ETags) you may use `onlyIfModified` together with
+`useETag`.

 ### Concurrently download a list of files to a directory